ellismarkf/lark/README.md

 Lark: A destination-agnostic airfare scanner.
 =============================================

-Most applications that help find cheap airfare (Expedia, Kayak, Pricelince, etc.), assume a kind of deterministic view of travel: both the origin and the destination are known.
+Most applications that help find cheap airfare (Expedia, Kayak, Priceline, etc.), assume a kind of deterministic view of travel: both the origin and the destination are known.
 What they specialize in finding is an affordable flight to and from a specified location.
-This works well, but doesn't account for the spontaneous vacations, the whimsical trips that we sometimes have the opportunity to take; neither is it flexible enough to help travelers who have a set amount of time and money, and "just want to go somewhere".
+This works well, but doesn't account for the spontaneous vacations, the whimsical trips that we sometimes have the opportunity to take; neither is it flexible enough to help travelers who have a set amount of time and money, and "just want to go somewhere."

 Lark takes a different approach to travel planning.
 ---------------------------------------------------